iW90/iW90/README.md

 ### About me:

-I have started in the programming world in January 2022 and my current goal is to become a fullstack web developer.
+Let me introduce myself: I'm Ingrid, human coder and I have started in the programming world in January 2022.
+I started with Web Development, but on this journey I found out that I love the C and C# languages, my current objects of study.
+I also started a new degree, a Bachelor's in Computer Engineering, and at the same time I'm taking associate's degree in Software Engineering on 42SP.
 In the future I also intend to learn about mobile app development, cybersecurity and others.

 [![Linkedin](./linkedin.svg)](https://www.linkedin.com/in/ingridwagner/)